Bubaque Airport

 Bubaque Airport (IATA: BQE, ICAO: GGBU) is an airport serving the island town of Bubaque, in Guinea-Bissau.
 It is the Bijagos Archipelago's only airfield.

 The airport is on the north end of the island.
 North approach and departure will be over the water.
 The 1.2 km runway is unpaved.

+The airport is located 70 km south of the capital Bissau.
+It is 22 meters above sea level.

 The Bissau VOR-DME (Ident: BIS) is located on the Osvaldo Vieira International Airport at Bissau, 40 nmi north-northeast of Bubaque.